Political Science, BS

-Juan was so impressed with Professor Dukakis that he served as his student assistant after taking the course.
-He conducted guided research and coordinated meetings between government officials.
+Juan served as student assistant to Professor Michael Dukakis.
+He guided research and coordinated meetings between government officials.

-Juan served as a Student Delegate in the U.S. Congress-Republic of Korea National Assembly Exchange Program in Seoul, South Korea in Summer 2018.
+Juan served as a Student Delegate in the U.S. Congress-Republic of Korea National Assembly Exchange Program in Seoul, South Korea.
 He researched unification efforts of the Korean Peninsula.

-He went on a Dialogue of Civilizations in Geneva, Switzerland in Summer 2019.
-He spent two months at the United Nations Office, engaging with world-renowned diplomats and scholars.
+He traveled on a Dialogue of Civilizations in Geneva, Switzerland and spent two months at the United Nations Office, engaging with world-renowned diplomats and scholars.

 More Student Paths

 - Charles took "Sustainable Renewable Energy Development in the Global South" with Professor Shalanda Baker, which pushed him to further question systems as they exist, no matter their entrenched in society.

 - He did community service as part of the Ujima Global Leaders Program through the John D. O’Bryant African American Institute.
 He worked on the Timebank team, helping give back to local communities.

 - Charles split his time for his first co-op between the Center for Economic Democracy and the Boston Ujima Project, where he analyzed studies on community needs, including infrastructure and childcare.

 - He was one of the co-creators of the #BlackAtNU campaign and advocated for racial literacy courses and a restorative and transformative justice center on campus.